Camp Baker |

 (1895 - 1913/present), Helena

-Originally simply called Fort Harrison until 1906.
+Originally called Fort (Benjamin) Harrison until renamed in 1906 to avoid confusion with the fort of the same name in Indiana.
 Although officially authorized and named in 1892, the post was not actually built until 1895.
 Used by the MT National Guard after the Regular Army left in 1913.
 The main garrison post area later became a Veterans Administration Hospital.
+Several quarters still remain along Officers' Row, now used by the V.A.
+Hospital.
 The MT National Guard, U.S. Army Reserve, and the Naval Reserve continue to use a portion of the old post.
+Located here is the new Montana Military Museum.
 Two WWII-era airstrips are used for helicopter operations.
-Located here is the new Montana Military Museum.

 (1898), Helena

-A Spanish-American War muster camp and assembly area for state troops.
-Original site was in Central Park west of town, but it became too muddy and was moved to another location closer to town.
+A Spanish-American War muster and assembly camp for state troops.
+Original site was near the Broadwater Hotel about three miles west of town on Mullen Road, but it became too muddy and was moved closer to town to just east of Central Park.

 Camp Fortunate